drormeir/ReacherRL/Report.md

 The Actor-network takes the state vector as an input and computes the best action vector to take for the next step.
 This chart describes its architecture:
 ![Actor Network][image1]

 The final product of the DDPG algorithm is a trained Actor-network, which can calculate the best action for the current state in the inference stage.
-However, contrary to supervised learning, we do not have any human annotators that can teach the network the best action in RL.
+However, contrary to supervised learning, we do not have any human annotators who can teach the network the RL's best action.

 ##### Critic Network
 The Critic-network receives two inputs: A state vector and an action vector.
 It calculates the total value of the next state directly without calculating the next state explicitly.
 This chart describes its architecture: